Data quality can be defined in two ways:

 What are the characteristics of data quality?

-There are seven factors that play a huge role in determining data quality.
+There are seven dimensions that play a huge role in determining data quality.

-- Accuracy: Is your data correct, precise, error-free?
+- Accuracy: Is your data correct, precise, and error-free?
 Without accuracy, your data is misleading and useless.

 - Availability: Is the right data available to the right people within your organization?
 Data has to be available and accessible for the humans of data to do their jobs.